Neha-Pawar-100/NBA-Data-Project/README.md

 TOP PLAYERS :

-* Identified the top 10 players with the highest salaries.
+* Identified the Top 10 players with the highest salaries.

 COLLEGE ANALYSIS :

-* Determined the top 5 colleges producing the most NBA players.
+* Determined the Top 5 colleges producing the most NBA players.

 POSITION DISTRIBUTION :